An EARC archive contains multiple resources (files). It also contains information about each resource’s name and size.

 DWORD = Int32

 EARC File StructureThe beginning of each EARC file contains the header structure below.
-The table below holds data like the file count, offsets to files and their names, also to the begging of the raw file data stored inside.
+The table below holds data like the file counts, offsets to files and their names, also to the beginning of the raw file data stored inside.

 |FileType||4 Char||File Type === CRAF|

 |Unknown||WORD||Always seems to be 512.
 The minimum a files data seems to be padded with 0's until it is 512 bytes long.
 This could be a marker for readers to know how to handle the empty data???|

 |FileCount||DWORD||The amount of files stored inside of this archive|

 |OffsetToNameList||DWORD||Offset to the list of File Names.
 They are stored as NULL terminated strings|